Goran Vesić: Novi Sad railway station canopy collapse and arrest

 Following the Novi Sad railway station canopy collapse and the death of 14 people on 1 November 2024, Vesić held a conference and announced his resignation as minister of construction on 4 November, while denying his responsibility for the accident.
 Vesić officially resigned the following day.
 His resignation was acknowledged by the National Assembly on 25 November.

 The railway station was renovated from 2021 to 2024 and Vesić participated in the opening ceremony of the renovated station.
 Vesić was arrested on 21 November due to the collapse of a railway station in Novi Sad.
 He was facing charges of causing public danger, a crime punishable by up to 12 years in prison.
 The High Court in Novi Sad ordered Vesić to be detained for up to 30 days, which prompted Vesić to start a hunger strike.
 On 26 November, Vesić was transferred to the Institute for Cardiovascular Diseases in Sremska Kamenica due to worsening health conditions.
 On 27 November, all charges against Vesić were dropped and he was released from custody.

+On 24 December 2025, the Novi Sad High Court dropped charges against Vesić and five other defendants over the collapse, citing insufficient evidence.